Diabetes and nerve damage

 Toggle: English / Spanish

-Nerve damage - diabetic; Diabetes - neuropathy
+Diabetic neuropathy; Diabetes - neuropathy

-People with diabetes may have trouble digesting food.
+When the nerves that control digestion are affected, you may have trouble digesting food.
 This can make your diabetes harder to control.
+Damage to nerves that control digestion almost always occurs in people with severe nerve damage in their feet and legs.
 Symptoms of digestion problems include:

 Feeling full after eating only a small amount of food